ElidirHealth/docker-nodejs-chrome/README.md

 A [Docker](https://www.docker.com/) container with

 - node.js 9.x
-- chrome for karma headless testing
+- chrome
 - grunt

+XVFB removed as can now run chrome headless

 # To Run